 Advanced standing is assessed based on academic criteria, as well as the availability of places.
-Students admitted with advanced standing will not be entitled to additional credit transfer on the basis of their entry qualifications.
+Students admitted with advanced standing will not be entitled to any credit transfer on the basis of their previous qualifications attained prior to their admission to the University.
 Instead, students may be granted exemption from specific courses based on prior study.
 Credit units are not earned for an exempted course.